Payment-Components/demo-translator-cbpr/README.md

 The project is here to demonstrate how our [SDK](https://www.paymentcomponents.com/messaging-libraries/) for SWIFT Message Translator works.
 For our demonstration we are going to use the demo SDK which can convert SWIFT MT to SWIFT MX (ISO20022) messages.

-It's a simple maven project, you can download it and run it, with Java 1.8 or above.

-#### Overview
 This documentation describes how to incorporate the SWIFT Translator Library into your project.
 The SDK is written in Java.
 By following this guide you will be able to translate SWIFT MT(ISO 15022) messages to SWIFT MX(ISO 20022) messages and vice versa.

-#### Import library
-The first step is to import the translator library into your project.
-The jar that you will download should look like this: swift-translator-xx.x.x.jar

-##### Import via IDE
+It's a simple maven project, you can download it and run it, with Java 1.8 or above.

+## SDK setup
-Import the library into your project by the regular IDE means.
-This process will vary depending upon your specific IDE and you should consult your documentation on how to import an external library.
-For example in Intellij, all that needs to be done is to import the jar file into a project.
+Incorporate the SDK [jar](https://nexus.paymentcomponents.com/repository/public/gr/datamation/swift-translator/1.5.4/swift-translator-1.5.4-demo.jar) into your project by the regular IDE means.
+This process will vary depending upon your specific IDE and you should consult your documentation on how to deploy a bean.
+For example in Intellij all that needs to be done is to import the jar files into a project.

-Alternatively, you can import it as a dependency
+Alternatively, you can import it as a Maven or Gradle dependency.

 ##### Maven
 Define repository in the repositories section